Stats

 Commentator & Ex Rugby 7's

-a part of the Bronze Medal winning team at the Sevens World Cup that was held in San Francisco in July that year.
-Despite a disrupted season with injury, the 2017/2018 season saw Alicia bring home Australia’s second-ever World Series Title after tournament wins in Dubai and Sydney.
+She was a member of the Silver Medal-winning team at the 2018 Commonwealth Games on the Gold Coast and contributed to the Bronze Medal finish at the Sevens World Cup held in San Francisco later that year.
+Despite a disrupted season due to injury, Alicia helped deliver Australia’s second-ever World Series Title during the 2017/2018 season, with tournament wins in Dubai and Sydney.